pop-os/desktop-icons-ng/README.md

 ## What  is it

 Another Desktop Icons Extension for GNOME Shell.
-It has some advantages over the current one, like implementing Drag'n'Drop, or being faster refreshing the desktop.
+It offers the same than the official one, but also has these advantages:

+ * Drag'n'Drop, both inside the desktop, and between desktop and applications, and nautilus windows
+ * Allows to use "Open with..." option with several files
+ * Doesn't hang the compositor when there is too much activity in the desktop folder
+ * Faster

 But it is still an alpha development, so it probably still have a lot of bugs.
 Use with care.

 ## Current version